-The Code of Business Conduct also covers topics such as Anti-Money Laundering, Fraud Prevention, Antitrust, Anti-Competitive Agreements, Dealing with Competitors and Customers, Unfair Methods of Competition and Deceptive Practices, Monopolization/Abuse of Market Power, Insider Trading, Trade Restrictions and Embargoes, Contributions, Prohibited Offers or Payments, Contact with Legislators and Regulators and Conflicts of Interest.
+The Code of Business Conduct also covers such topics as: Anti-Money Laundering, Fraud Prevention, Antitrust, Anti-Competitive Agreements, Dealing with Competitors and Customers, Unfair Methods of Competition and Deceptive Practices, Monopolisation/Abuse of Market Power, Insider Trading, Trade Restrictions and Embargoes, Contributions, Prohibited Offers or Payments, Contact with Legislators and Regulators and Conflicts of Interest.

-Maintaining awareness and promoting compliance with the Code of Conduct and applicable legal requirements are consequently core elements of our annual compliance training course program which all employees are required to complete.
+Maintaining awareness and promoting compliance with the Code of Conduct and applicable legal requirements is consequently a core element of our annual compliance training course program, which all employees are required to complete.
 Furthermore, each year we ask all employees worldwide to complete a Conflict of Interest Questionnaire; it is another important part of our internal compliance program.
 In addition, we have established appropriate processes and controls aimed at preventing and detecting violations and include strict anti-corruption clauses in relevant external service provider agreements.